pulumi/pulumi-cloud/README.md

   `cloud.Enboint`.
 - [cloud] Added `Response#getHeader` function.
-- [cloud-aws] Many new config settings have been added to enable overriding defaults for Network and Cluster configuration - both for auto clusters and for externallyu provided networks and clusters.
+- [cloud-aws] Many new config settings have been added to enable overriding defaults for Network and Cluster configuration - both for auto clusters and for externally provided networks and clusters.

 ### Changed
 - [cloud] Header names are now normalized (using `toLowerCase`) for `HTTPEndpoint`.